perriera/for_interfaces/cpp/README.md

 		MY_EMAIL_IS="dev@12.34.56.78"
 		MY_NAME_IS="dev"

-	It would like something like the above
+	It would look like something the above (just different numbers)

  - [ ] Now configure the git utility: